Codecademy/docs/content/uiux/concepts/competitive-analysis/competitive-analysis.md

 ---
 Title: 'Competitive Analysis'
-Description: 'Competitive analysis is the process for evaluating and benchmarking the experience, design, interaction, strategy, and implementation of your digital product against competitors.'
+Description: 'Competitive analysis involves the evaluation and benchmarking of the experience, design, interaction, strategy, and implementation of a digital product against competitors.'
 Subjects:
   - 'Web Design'
 Tags: